 A simple definition of workplace connection

 Workplace connection encompasses everything that triggers a feeling of belonging among your workforce.
-What makes them think your company is a match?
+What makes them think your company is a good fit for them?
 Why do they want to work there?
 What makes them stay?
 The reasons are endless.
 For instance, they can feel connected to:

 the organizational culture;